Oscillatory large-scale dynamos from Cartesian convection simulations: Model

-The positions of the bottom of the box, bottom and top of the convectively unstable layer, and the top of the box, respectively, are given by $(z_1, z_2, z_3, z_4) = (-0.85, 0, 1, 1.15)d$.
+The positions of the bottom of the box, bottom and top of the convectively unstable layer, and the top of the box are given respectively by $(z_1, z_2, z_3, z_4) = (-0.85, 0, 1, 1.15)d$.
 Initially the stratification is piecewise polytropic with polytropic indices $(m_1, m_2, m_3) = (3, 1, 1)$, which leads to a convectively unstable layer above a stable layer at the bottom of the domain and an isothermal cooling layer at the top.
 All simulations with rotation use $\theta=0$, corresponding to the north pole.
+Our initial stratification is given by the associated hydrostatic equilibrium solution \citep{Bea96}, where velocity and magnetic fields are perturbed with Gaussian noise of low amplitude.